 You’ll need to register with HMRC to tell them you need to submit a Self Assessment tax return.
-You must register by 5th October after the end of the tax year where you are required to file a tax return – for example, if you need to file for the 2019/20 tax year, you should register by 5th October 2020.
+You must enrol for Self Assessment by 5th October after the end of the tax year for which you are required to file a tax return – for example, if you need to file a Self Assessment for the 2019/20 tax year, you should register by 5th October 2020.
 If you miss this deadline, you may have to pay a penalty.

 You can register online, by post or by phone – always make sure you give yourself enough time in case anything goes wrong.
 To register, you’ll need your:

 - National Insurance number